iracic82/Pulumi-Code-Prosimo/README.md

 ### For Azure

-To configure and deploy to AWS, use the following commands:
+To configure and deploy to Azure, use the following commands:

 ```bash
 pulumi config set cloud-provider Azure